jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) a station in Antarctica:
     (iii) a room or lodging that is provided for a shift worker who is required in the performance of their employment duties periodically to sleep at their workplace when the accommodation is provided only for the duration of the performance of those duties, for example, fire-fighters, ambulance staff, care-givers, and other similar employees:
     (iv) the use of a room or other dwelling provided at a remote location outside New Zealand when a person's employment duties require them to work at the location for a period and also require them to be absent from the location for a period, for example, miners in Australia who regularly fly to and from a mining camp and other similar employees.
+Meaning of benefit in money
+(2B) In this section, benefit in money does not include a gift card unless— (a) the employer chooses to treat the provision of a gift card to an employee as an amount derived in connection with their employment; or
+  (b) the provision of the card has a purpose or effect of defeating the application of the Child Support Act 1991.
 Meaning of employer
 (3) Employer,—
   (a) in this section, in sections CE 1B, CW 16B to CW 16F, CZ 23B, CZ 29 to CZ 30, and FP 22 (which relate to accommodation provided in connection with employment), and in the definition of employee, paragraph (e), includes a person, whether resident or non-resident, who, in connection with the employment or service of an employee of the employer,—